A Step-By-Step Guide to The Google Analytics Audit Checklist

 I would go back to your measurement plan to confirm the focus of enhanced ecommerce tracking and not collect data just because you can.
 Go through the checkout process to identify the metrics you need to collect to deliver the leading indicators identified by your ecommerce performance framework.
 This should guide your implementation.

-To download your free Google Tag Manager audit checklist click on this link and please leave any feedback in the comments section below.
+To download your free Google Tag Manager audit checklist click on this link.

 Undertaking a systematic Google Tag Manager audit checklist will give you greater confidence in the data you collect and guide your measurement plan to enrich the data you collect via GTM.
 However, this is an ongoing process and it is worth revisiting every year or so to see what you may have missed or what you could improve.